Zonbu

-Zonbu was a technology company that markets a computing platform which combines a web-centric service, a small form factor PC, and an open source based software architecture.
-Zonbu was founded by Alain Rossmann (previously Founder and CEO of Openwave) and Gregoire Gentil (previously co-founder of Twingo Systems).
+Zonbu was a technology company that marketed a computing platform which combined a web-centric service, a small form factor PC, and an open source based software architecture.
+Zonbu was founded by Alain Rossmann (previously founder and CEO of Openwave) and Gregoire Gentil (previously co-founder of Twingo Systems).

 Hardware

 The first-generation Zonbox hardware was the eBox-4854 sold by DMP Electronics of Taiwan.

 Called the Zonbu Mini, it was a nettop computer measuring 6+3/4 × 4+3/4 × 2+1/4 in.
 It is flash based, fanless, and thus effectively silent.
 The official specifications for the device in 2007 were: